iza-institute-of-labor-economics/gettsim/README.rst

 usable across a wide range of research applications, ranging from highly complex dynamic programming models to extremely detailed microsimulation studies.

-GETTSIM is implemented in Python and Numba, thereby achieving both flexibility and speed.
+GETTSIM is implemented in Python, thereby achieving both user friendliness and flexibility.
 All features are extensively tested.

 The current version is usable, but probably only by the initiated.
-Please get in touch (via an issue or emailing `Hans-Martin von Gaudecker
-<https://www.iza.org/de/people/fellows/4238/hans-martin-von-gaudecker>`_) if you want to
-use it already, else keep an eye out for what there is to come!
+Please get in touch (ideally by joining our Zulip Chat at https://gettsim.zulipchat.com) if you want to use it already, else keep an eye out for what there is to come!

+The documentation is available under https://gettsim.readthedocs.io.

 Initiated by